Carl Linnaeus: George Clifford, Philip Miller, and Johann Jacob Dillenius

 In August 1735, during Linnaeus's stay with Burman, he met George Clifford III, a director of the Dutch East India Company and the owner of a rich botanical garden at the estate of Hartekamp in Heemstede.
 Clifford was very impressed with Linnaeus's ability to classify plants, and invited him to become his physician and superintendent of his garden.
 Linnaeus had already agreed to stay with Burman over the winter, and could thus not accept immediately.
 However, Clifford offered to compensate Burman by offering him a copy of Sir Hans Sloane's Natural History of Jamaica, a rare book, if he let Linnaeus stay with him, and Burman accepted.
 On 24 September 1735, Linnaeus moved to Hartekamp to become personal physician to Clifford, and curator of Clifford's herbarium.
 He was paid 1,000 florins a year, with free board and lodging.
 Though the agreement was only for a winter of that year, Linnaeus practically stayed there until 1738.
 It was here that he wrote a book Hortus Cliffortianus, in the preface of which he described his experience as "the happiest time of my life".
 (A portion of Hartekamp was declared as public garden in April 1956 by the Heemstede local authority, and was named "Linnaeushof".
 It eventually became, as it is claimed, the biggest playground in Europe.)

 In July 1736, Linnaeus travelled to England, at Clifford's expense.
-He went to London to visit Sir Hans Sloane, a collector of natural history, and to see his cabinet, as well as to visit the Chelsea Physic Garden and its keeper, Philip Miller.
+He went to London to visit Sir Hans Sloane, a collector of natural history, and to see his cabinet of curiosities, as well as to visit the Chelsea Physic Garden and its keeper, Philip Miller.
 He taught Miller about his new system of subdividing plants, as described in Systema Naturae.
 At first, Miller was reluctant to use the new binomial nomenclature, preferring instead the classifications of Joseph Pitton de Tournefort and John Ray.
 Nevertheless, Linnaeus applauded Miller's Gardeners Dictionary.
-The conservative Miller actually retained in his dictionary a number of pre-Linnaean binomial signifiers discarded by Linnaeus but which have been retained by modern botanists.
+The conservative Miller retained in his dictionary some pre-Linnaean binomial signifiers discarded by Linnaeus but which have been retained by modern botanists.
 He only fully changed to the Linnaean system in the edition of The Gardeners Dictionary of 1768.
 Miller ultimately was impressed, and from then on started to arrange the garden according to Linnaeus's system.